Mountain Province

 Pongas Falls (Sagada)

 A quieter alternative to Bomod-ok, Pongas Falls features a dual-stream cascade hidden among boulders and forest.
-It’s accessible by a shorter but steeper trek through Ankileng village and offers a more secluded, refreshing atmosphere.
+The trek is shorter but steeper, offering a secluded atmosphere.

 Mount Polis (Between Bontoc and Banaue)